constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.2.2 =
+- Solved XSS vulnerability in admin area;
+- Solved a bug that caused playlist theme to issue an error.

 = 2.2.1 =
 - Solved bugs that prevented the title and post content from being properly imported when templates are enabled.